 Welcome back to TOSRC, and for today’s review we’re taking a look at Avatar: The Way of Water.
 Avatar: The Way of Water was the cinematic event of the season.
 Because I don’t usually go the theater, since most available productions are garbage, I made this release into a whole event and went to the best IMAX in my city—and boy, was it worth it.
 In this sense, Cameron did succeed in making Avatar a 3D oblige experience and a reference in the technology, because the experience highly immersive and hyper-real.
 It almost felt like an open world video game in third person perspective, where you’re out exploring with your companions.

 Despite that, the movie drew a lot of mixed responses.
-There’s the side of those who adore it, then people who dismissed it, claiming it had no plot and terrible pacing.
+Critics were divided into two sides: those who adore it, and then those who dismissed it, claiming it had no plot and terrible pacing.
 I’m a little bit of both.
-While I think Avatar 2 was not as revolutionary as the first one, I also feel that it holds up its own as a sequel, and if quality continues to improve, and hopefully emulates more of the narrative pace of Avatar 1, I’m both hopeful and confident the franchise will go in the right direction—we’ll just have to revisit this review when the time comes, and see if my faith was misplaced.
+While I think Avatar 2 was not as revolutionary as the first one, I also feel that it holds up its own as a sequel.
+If production quality continues to improve, and if Avatar 1’s narrative pace comes back, as we’ll see later, I’m both hopeful and confident the franchise will go in the right direction—we’ll just have to revisit this review when the time comes, and see if my faith wasn’t misplaced.

 The original message of the series is preserved.
 Which I believe is the most important part of the experience.
 Avatar is first and foremost a metaphor conveying an ecological message regarding our own planet, which comes through just fine.
 Everyone and their grandmas understand by now the clear idea told by this franchise, that us humans are destroying the ecosystem, as well as the warning that if we don’t stop there, we might not only be dooming ourselves, but we might destroy other potentially habitable worlds in a very near future.